 If this is your situation, here are a few MBA programs to consider as you look to develop the skills, knowledge, and relationships to take your business to the next level:

 If two years is too long of a commitment for you, a one-year program might be more appealing.
 Some of the top business schools offer an accelerated curriculum that will still allow you to focus on your family enterprise.
-For example, Kellogg and Cornell have one-year MBAs, while Columbia’s J-term program lasts just 16 months.
+For example, Kellogg has a one-year MBA, while Columbia’s J-term program lasts just 16 months.

 Compared to the United States, Europe and Asia have an even higher concentration of family businesses.
 For this reason, many international programs have a specific focus on running a family enterprise.
-IE, INSEAD, London Business School, and universities from Singapore to Germany all are known for their outstanding curricula in family business operation.
+IE, INSEAD, London Business School, and other universities across these regions are known for their outstanding curricula in family business operation.
 And most are one-year programs, giving you an opportunity for a real adventure that takes you away from your business for half the time.

 Executive MBA Programs

 Like one-year programs, many of the top two-year MBA programs also have executive MBA degrees that let you study family businesses in a more flexible way.
 Another alternative might be programs like Duke Fuqua’s Global Executive MBA, which encompasses six residencies around the world with work in between, or the IE Brown Executive MBA, a joint degree between IE and Brown University that follows a similar format.
 These programs are uniquely suited to family business folks, who likely have the flexibility to take time away but won’t have to give up vacation or family commitments to enroll.

 If even an executive MBA program is too much of a commitment, then check out a certificate program.
 These programs may only have a few sessions but are highly focused on the issues facing family enterprises.
 Harvard Business School, for example, offers two programs of differing lengths that tackle these issues: the Owner/President Management program and the shorter Families in Business program.